chrisp60/dedupy/README.md

 1. The application can be forced to _forget_ previously seen items by deleting the memory file.
 These files will be replaced on the next run without records of any runs before that.

+## Memory

+Note that the hashing function used to record seen transactions is imperfect.
+It is meant to be used as an optimistic convenience.
+In testing, this accounted for two misses on ~500,000 transactions.

+If there is a desire the lean on this feature in a larger way, a more precise hashing function can be used.
+This change would cause a non-trivial decrease in speed.

 ## Text Encoding